HegdeShreyas14/CTF_writeups/v1tCTF2025/v1t.md

 # Reverse Engineering
  ## Snail Delivery
-   - Used Ghidra to decompile the file, found the underlying C code
-   - Detected the main() function in the code and ran the code to obtain the encrypted flag.
+   -

    -Decrypted the flag using online decryption tool

  ### Flag:
 `v1t{sn4il_d3l1v3ry_sl0w_4f_36420762ab}`

  ## Optimus
-   - Same process as snail delivery
+   - Used ghidra to decompile the code, found a encoded text in the code `0ov13tc{9zxpdr6na13m6a73534th5a}`
+   - The script in the question gets the length of string and finds the number of primes in the range from start to end of length of the string.
+   - Asks the user to input the flag and checks if the length of flag equals number of primes found in the above said function.
 ### Flag:
  `v1t{pr1m35}`